nunopicado/Reusable-Objects/readme.md

 All the code in this object collection falls under the GNU LGPLv3, which you can read here: http://www.gnu.org/licenses/lgpl-3.0.html

+The licence agreement applies to the code in this collection of components.
+It does not apply to any of its dependencies, which have their own licence agreement and to which you must comply in their terms.

 Contributions
 -------------